June 9, 2016

 However, another thing that I notice is that a significant number of beginners seem to get stuck at about the 5.7 range.
 And the reason is almost always the same: three points of contact.

-Now three points of contact (two feet and one hand or two hands and one foot) is great if you’re climbing a ladder or some other structure from which you dare not fall (I was never more scared in my life than the time I was on a 30 foot extension ladder next to my chimney with the Kansas wind gusting up to 35 mph.
-Even three points lead to some serous sphincter tightening).
+Now three points of contact (two feet and one hand or two hands and one foot) is great if you’re climbing a ladder or some other structure from which you dare not fall (I was never more scared in my life than the time I was on a 30-foot extension ladder next to my chimney with the Kansas wind gusting up to 35 mph.
+Even three points lead to some serious sphincter tightening).

 Modern rock climbing, however, expects you to fall.
 The whole point of all of our personal protective gear, from harnesses to carabineers to ropes, is in anticipation of those falls.
 As such, as route grades increase they frequently require movement that is not possible with the old three points of contact.
 And again, this seems to be what shuts down a lot of climbers early on.